namuol/react-seamstress/CSS_OR_INLINE.md

 when using something like CSS modules or CSS-in-JS solutions like free-style, but users need to be extra careful when combining different approaches.

-Inline styles don't have the ordering problem
+Inline styles don't have the ordering problem, but are problematic for reasons mentioned above.

 ### The need for a standard

-Given the lack of overridability of inline styles, it might make most sense to use CSS for styling a component you intend to distribute on NPM or the like.

-A third-party component author may decide to only use inline styles, but the component *user* may exclusively use CSS in their project.
-In this situation, the component author's inline styles can only be overridden by other inline styles, which poses problems for users who prefer a CSS/classname-oriented styling system.

-This is still an unsolved problem for component authors, and another reason why React really needs a single, agreed-upon implementation of styling.

 [react-future](https://github.com/reactjs/react-future/blob/fc5b7ac89effaea4c00143cb4d3bd3daa0f81f5d/04%20-%20Layout/04%20-%20Inline%20Styles.md)
 uses `StyleSheet.create` in its examples, which is also [the standard with React Native](https://facebook.github.io/react-native/docs/style.html), so there's a good chance we'll see this standard become part of React as a whole.

-Whether `StyleSheet.create` uses `props.className` or `props.style` under the hood is really just an *implementation detail*, in the end -- ideally the behavior would transparently mimic the desired behavior using the most sensible approach, not unlike the VDOM.
+Whether `StyleSheet.create` uses `props.className` or `props.style` under the hood is really just an *implementation detail*.
+Ideally the behavior would transparently mimic the desired behavior using the most sensible/performant approach, not unlike the VDOM.

 ### Conclusions?